romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_sheath-folds**.
 Sheath folds affecting harzburgites near seal level at *Punta Robaliceira* (**a**) as well pyroxenites and dunites in the lower part of Herbeira cliffs **(b)**, as shown in the map of the *Herbeira* massif (**Fig_map-Herbeira**).

-D<sub>1</sub> was coeval or rapidly followed by the peak of eclogite-facies metamorphism well documented in all the HP units  (1.6-1.8 GPa for the pyroxenites and up to 2.2 GPa for the eclogites).
+D<sub>1</sub> was coeval or rapidly followed by the peak of eclogite-facies metamorphism well documented in all the HP-HT units  (1.6-1.8 GPa for the pyroxenites and up to 2.2 GPa for the eclogites).
 In the ultramafic massifs, it corresponds to the appearance of Grt in massive websterites as well limited partial melting evidenced by rare cross-cutting pyroxenite veins (Peucat et al., 1990) and intrusive granite bodies (Santos et al., 1996).

 In addition, the ultramafic massifs have experienced high-temperature shear deformation D<sub>HT</sub> (Ábalos et al. 2003) at > 1000 °C which pre-dates D<sub>1</sub> (**Fig_P-T-t-paths**).
 It is recorded by A-type (Jung & Karato, 2001) lattice-preferred orientation (LPO) in Ol, as evidenced by early petrofabric studies (Ben Jamaa, 1988, Girardeau & Gil Ibarguchi, 1991, Girardeau et al. 1990) and confirmed by EBSD techniques applied to the *Limo* (Puelles et al. 2012) and *Herbeira* massifs (García-Izquierdo 2005, García-Izquierdo et al. 2011, Henry et al. 2017, Henry 2018).
 This deformation episode is responsible for a tectonic foliation parallel to the compositional layering as well isoclinal folding and boudinage, particularly outlined by pyroxenites (**Fig_HT-deformation**).